4 minute read

 For example:

-• A simple query about the number of finger injuries will also understand synonyms e.g., finger/digit/phalanx and comparable terms like thumb, nail, palm.
+- A simple query about the number of finger injuries will also help you understand synonyms, e.g., finger/digit/phalanx, and comparable terms like thumb, nail, and palm.

-With entities extracted and relationships defined, the final part is to make this data available to search from a user interface.
+After entities are extracted and relationships defined, the final part is to make this data available for search from a user interface.
 Typically, this is done either through existing internal applications or existing business intelligence applications.

-Entity extraction: 6 problems to overcome to maximize value
+Entity extraction: 6 problems to overcome to maximise value

 There are 6 fundamental problems to overcome for the proper implementation of entity extraction, all of which can be solved through a rigorous design process: